tslocum/bgammon/PROTOCOL.md

 - `disconnect`
   - Disconnect from the server.

+- `broadcast`
+  - Send a message to all players.
+  - This command is only available to server administrators.

+- `shutdown <minutes> <reason>`
+  - Prevent the creation of new matches and periodically warn players about the server shutting down.
+  - This command is only available to server administrators.

 ## Server events

 All events are sent in either JSON or human-readable format.
 The structure of